University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 Your information is stored on a database and, if required, with your consent, we will share the information with university staff or police investigating any report you might decide to make.

-What happens when I access the SVLO service (currently online)?
+What happens when I access the SVLO service?

-- Submit a report through Report and Support and you will be contacted within 5 working days.
+- To access the servie, you will find need to submit a report through Report and Support and you will be contacted within 5 working days.

-- You are contacted by the university who will ask you if you would like to talk to a SVLO.
+- You are contacted by a member of staff in the wellbeing team who will ask you if you would like to talk to a SVLO.
 They will book you an appointment and send you an invite to attend a meeting with an SVLO.
 This will be either in person via MS teams.